vitamin2025/vitamin2001.co.in/content/_index.md

 social_media_card = "social_cards/index.jpg"
 +++

-I am currently a Student of Vellore Institute of Technology, Vellore.
+I am currently doing my Masters (Integrated M. Tech.) in Vellore Institute of Technology, Vellore and this is my last year.
-I am doing Integrated M. Tech. here and this is my last year.
+So I came across this cool and lightweight framework "Zola" and wanted to experiment with it in my free time.